yemoyu123/SCHALE.GameServer/README.md

 ### SQL server

-Use SSMS to connect with default settings.
+Use SSMS to connect with default settings except that you have to check "Trust server certificate".

 ### Game server